 Getting to the Rila Monastery

 You can book a shuttle or Private tour with www.rilashuttle.com.
-Prices start from just 14EURO.
-A place on that really a shuttle is just 19.95EURO.
+Prices range from just 25€-50€.
 The Rila shuttle will pick you up from your hostel in Sofia city center and get you to Rila monastery in around two hours.
-This was cheaper than the other companies I found, which charge 24.95EURO or 29.95EURO.
+This was cheaper than the other companies I found, and the staff speak great English.

 We set out from Crosspoint Hostel at around 8:45 AM.
 Philip and Megy of Rila shuttle were very informative about Bulgarian culture and the history of Rila Monastery.
 It was also very interesting to see some local Bulgarian villages, which were in big contrast to the city of Sofia.